 Section 1100 addresses audit documentation and review of audit work.
 Most of this material is applicable to all product lines.

-Section 1500 explains the Office's long-range planning process for selecting performance audits.
+Section 1500 explains the Office's process for maintaining knowledge of the business between audits, and the long-range planning process for selecting performance audits.

 Section 2000 addresses overall engagement management considerations, including managing an audit as a project, the importance of selecting significant areas to audit, and initial and ongoing communication with the entity.